- Program Description

 Field Placement / Clinical

 Near the end of your time in the program, you will complete two field placements.
-Visit our Library and Information Technician Field Placement page for details.
+Students are strongly encouraged to review placement expectations by visiting our Library and Information Technician Field Placement Student Information webpage.

 Additional Information